primatejs/primate/docs/guide/use-cases.md

 Primate's [filesystem-based routes][routes] are excellent for creating an API.
-Primate generally follows the OpenAPI specification in denoting path parameters with braces (`{}`) and making path, query, cookie and header parameters easily accessible to a route function.
+Primate generally follows the OpenAPI specification in denoting path parameters with braces (`{}`) and making the body and path, query, cookie and header parameters easily accessible to the route function.

 ```js caption=routes/comment/{commentId}.js
 export default {